gssakash/gssakash/README.md

 - 🔭 I am currently working on some side projects and competitive programming.
 - 🌱 I am currently learning Firebase 🔥 and Python 🐍 .
 - ⚔️ I am currently working on React.js 💙 , Node.js ☘️ and Firebase 🧡 .
-- 🤝 I am looking to collaborate on projects that mainly involve Web Development.
+- 🤝 I am looking to collaborate on projects that involve Web Development.
 <br />